laurie71/eyes.js/README.md

 -------------

 These are the default styles and settings used by _eyes_.

+    pretty: true,             // Indent object literals
+    hideFunctions: false,     // Don't output functions at all
+    stream: process.stdout,   // Stream to write to, or null
+    maxLength: 2048,          // Truncate output if longer
     styles: {                 // Styles applied to stdout
         all:     'cyan',      // Overall style applied to everything
         label:   'underline', // Inspection labels, like 'array' in `array: [1, 2, 3]`